-1. What strong positive character qualities in me will be particular relationship strengths?
-2. What character-related concerns do I see in myself?
-3. What character strengths and resources will help me with addressing these concerns?
-4. What unresolved issues from my past are now visible?
-(These will be addressed in Chapter 3.)
+- 1. What positive character qualities in me can be particular relationship strengths? - 2.
+What character-related concerns do I see in myself? - 3.
+What character strengths and resources will help me with addressing these concerns?

+4. What unresolved issues from my past are now visible and need to be addressed?

-Note: There are many other possible qualities.
+Note: There are many other possible character qualities.
 These are ones of particular value in relationships.
-Details on each quality are available in eBooks Becoming an Excellent Person and Becoming Character Partners, or paperback Creating Excellent Relationships: The Power of Character Choices, which are available through www.marriagetransformation.com/store.htm.
+Details on each quality are available in Creating Excellent Relationships: The Power of Character Choices, www.marriagetransformation.com.

-7 - Honoring Nobility with Purity and Chastity
+6 - Honoring Nobility with Purity and Chastity

 One of the blessings about the Bahá'í writings is their message to us about our nobility as human beings.
 In a society that often degrades people and applauds them acting from their lower nature, we have the great bounty of knowing we have a soul and what behavior choices honor us and others.
-We have the character example of 'Abdu'l-Bahá and heroines such as Bahíyyih Khánum to follow and live up to.
+We have the character example of Bahá'u'lláh's children: 'Abdu'l-Bahá and Bahíyyih Khánum to follow and live up to.

-Purity and chastity are often linked together in the Bahá'í writings.
+Purity and chastity are often linked together in the Bahá'í teachings.
 They have great power to transform our lives and influence the lives of others around us.
 They empower us to make self-respecting choices that bring us happiness and freedom from the guilt and pain that poor choices bring.
 Our consciences are clean when we make choices that align with spiritual guidance.
 We make choices that enhance our ability to establish a happy marriage.
-Depending on our experiences and what parents or others have taught us about purity and chastity, we may have a variety of thoughts and feelings about studying this topic.
+Depending on your experiences and what parents or others have taught you about purity and chastity, you may have a variety of thoughts and feelings about studying this topic.
 Pause for a moment and consider what these are.

-Physical intimacies, including sexual touch and intercourse, have become the norm in dating relationships in many parts of the world for people of all ages.
+Physical intimacies, including sexual touch and intercourse, have become the norm in dating relationships in many parts of the world for people of all ages and genders.
 When we care for someone, the pull to be physically intimate can be very strong.
 Popular media makes having sex very early in a relationship look like positive behavior.
 It also conveys inaccurately that making very fast decisions about the long-term viability of a relationship based on strong physical attraction is a positive choice.
 However, Bahá'u'lláh's laws restrict sexual expression to occurring within marriage.
 Practicing chastity means maintaining sexual purity and reserving sexual attraction, responses, and intimacy as a special and respectful gift to share with a marriage partner.
 It includes focusing on having a full and happy life where sex is less dominant.
 This is a different focus than one where the emphasis is on "abstinence" or saying "no" to your physical urges.
 If we can focus on where relationships are wonderful without sex, how much more will sex enhance and bring a new level of love and intimacy to our relationship in marriage?